dashaleskina/dashaleskina/README.md

 <h3 align="center">Frontend student, beginner developer from Moscow</h3>

 - 💻 **Coding is my favorite activity** — I dedicate most of my time to it, and it makes me feel great

+- 🔍 **Diving into QA** — I’ve always enjoyed both development and testing, and I was excited to discover a field that brings them together: automation in QA

 - 🎓 **A real ecologist!** I graduated with a Bachelor's degree in Ecology and have worked in a company that was engaged in waste processing

-- 🏋️‍♀️ **Fitness is my passion** Just can't imagine my morning without a treadmill
+- 🏋️‍♀️ **Fitness is my passion** Just can't imagine my morning without a sport

 - 📹 **[My video presentation](https://youtu.be/K6lxvQ0zfDs)** — A short excursion into my path to becoming a developer